ryan-mcclue/musings/projects/wc-experiment.md

 IMPORTANT: theoretical increases like 4x with 4 cores etc. only seen if inside cache

-1. reduce number of instructions
+1. reduce number of instructions (waste, SIMD)
-2. increase speed of instructions (same instructions can be faster)
+2. increase speed of instructions (same instructions can be faster) (IPC, cache, multithreading)

 don't think about source language. think about what it becomes, e.g. templates, garbage-collection are not a zero-cost it's only about what the source turns into, is when we can talk about its speed